Lagrangian mechanics on centered semi-direct product: Examples

 \section{Examples}

 In this section we will present two examples of Euler-Poincar\'{e} equations on centered semidirect products.
 This first is a toy example designed to illustrate how computations of the diamond and heart operators can be done in practice.
-The second example is designed to 2-Jets as described in subsection \ref{sec:jets}.
+The second example is concerns second order jets as described in subsection \ref{sec:jets}.